plausible/wordpress/README.md

 ### Regenerating the OpenAPI PHP Client

-This plugin uses a OpenAPI PHP Client which is autogenerated by the OpenAPI generator to reduce contract violations, etc. to a minimum.
-But, since this is a WordPress plugin, some manual modifications need to be done to make sure it doesn't conflict with other
+This plugin uses an OpenAPI PHP Client which is autogenerated by the OpenAPI generator to reduce contract violations, etc. to a minimum.
+But since this is a WordPress plugin, some manual modifications need to be done to make sure it doesn't conflict with other plugins:
-plugins:

 > [!IMPORTANT]
 > You need to have Java and [OpenAPI Generator](https://openapi-generator.tech/docs/installation/) installed